Traumatic Brain Injury Rehabilitation

 Optometrists, who typically work as part of an interdisciplinary team, play a crucial role in treating patients with TBI.
 Neuro- optometric rehabilitation optometrists (neuro-optometrists) assess and treat TBI-related visual disorders that impact the patient’s rehabilitative progress and quality of life.

 At Niwot Eyecare and Vision Therapy, we see a variety of patients who have had TBI, whether due to a sports injury, motor vehicle accident, or fall, with visual problems range in complexity and severity.
-By staying on top of the most recent research, Dr. Chang and Dr. Hutchins can properly tailor a treatment plan to the patient’s unique needs for maximum results.
+By staying on top of the most recent research, Dr. Chang and Dr. Clark can properly tailor a treatment plan to the patient’s unique needs for maximum results.

 Two Types of Eye Doctors Specialize in the Detection and Treatment of TBI